elastic/elasticsearch-labs/README.md

-# Elasticsearch labs
+# Elasticsearch Labs

-This repository contains several sample applications for demonstrating the features of Elasticsearch and Elasticsearch Relevance Engine (ESRE).
+This repository contains several sample applications for demonstrating the features of Elasticsearch and Elasticsearch Relevance Engine (ESRE) to build modern conversational search experiences powered by generative AI.
+Elasticsearch is a distributed RESTful search and analytics platform at the heart of our  [ESRE](https://www.elastic.co/enterprise-search/generative-ai) capabilities.

 # Guides
 - [Getting Support](docs/SUPPORT.md)